photofroggy/Reflex/README.rst

 Reflex
 ========

 reflex is an event system for python applications.
-Lol.

 The package, written for Python 3.1, provides a way for applications to manage events and event listeners, with little effort.